dimos99/lammps/doc/src/Build_extras.rst

       ``cmake/presets`` folder, ``kokkos-serial.cmake``,
       ``kokkos-openmp.cmake``, ``kokkos-cuda.cmake``,
       ``kokkos-hip.cmake``, and ``kokkos-sycl.cmake``.
 They will enable
-      the KOKKOS package and enable some hardware choices.
-For GPU support those preset files must be customized to match the hardware used.
-So to compile with CUDA device parallelization with some common packages enabled, you can do the following:
+      the KOKKOS package and enable some hardware choice.
+So to compile with CUDA device parallelization (for GPUs with CC 5.0 and up) with some common packages enabled, you can do the following:

       .. code-block:: bash